jekhoxy/bundlesymphobia/README.md

 Not all NPM package is intent be to be used.
 See [Troubleshooting](#troubleshooting) before testing the app

+# Architecture

+Application has client-server architecture.

+Back-end side is in charge of getting bundle suggestions and details from npmjs API.
+The purpose is to install the given bundle, build it with webpack and read the initial size in the disk of the result file.
+Then, it minifies and gzippes the file to get size.
+At the end of the process, it aggregates info to get sizes of the bundle (versions, initial, minify and gzip size).

+Front-end side comunicates with back-end through Rest API.
+Front has 2 pages:
+- Main: first page displayed with an input to search package by name
+- Results: Page to display bundle details (sizes and a bar charts).
+Search input is present as well to seek another bundle

 # Install dependencies

 In root folder, run `npm install`